Author: | Alistair Gourlay |

 Proof needed: You will need to provide photographic ID (e.g. passport or driving licence).

-6. Learners aged 19 and older
+Learners aged 19 and older

 Learners who wish to study a level 3, 4 or 5 qualification, for courses other than maths and English, will in most circumstances be entitled to apply for an Advanced Learner Loan which will cover some, or all, of the course fee.
 Learners can also pay the course fee in full.
 Option to pay by instalments will also be available.

-7. Learners aged 24 and over
+Learners aged 24 and over

-Learners who wish to study up to and including a level 2 qualification will be required to pay the course fee in full unless eligible for a fee waiver (on receipt of specific means tested benefit as detailed within this policy document).
+Learners who wish to study up to and including a level 2 qualification will be required to pay the course fee in full unless eligible for a fee waiver (in receipt of specific means tested benefit as detailed within this policy document).
 Option to pay by instalments will be available.

-8. Maths and English Programmes
+Maths and English Programmes

 GCSE Maths & English